babashka/babashka-sql-pods/README.md

 PRs for other SQL databases are welcome.
 (Look at #15 + #20 for an example of adding a new DB.)

-Due to license restrictions we cannot provide pre-built binaries for Oracle.

 ## Install

 The following installation methods are available: